 - American Restroom Association

-If you get the runs, your best bet may be to drink, drink, drink (water!) and wash those little bugs on down the drain, or hole in the ground, depending on where you are.
+If you get the runs, your best bet may be to drink, drink, drink (bottled water!) and wash those little bugs away.

 Because diseases like dysentery spread through contact with infected feces, lack of handwashing by waiters and cooks is a common cause of many unpleasant maladies.
 Flies carry dysentery, so avoiding fly-festooned street food carts is easy enough.
 When eating street food, be sure to pick a cart with one of the longest queues—high turnover means fresh food and the locals wouldn't choose to eat anywhere that would make them sick.